David H. King — President & CEO

 Sandra K. Kidd — Senior Partner

-Sandra K. Kidd, Partner, provides a wide range of results-oriented services to clients including Board planning and development, fundraising assessment studies, campaign strategy studies, campaign direction, staff development and general consulting.
+Sandra K. Kidd, Senior Partner, provides a wide range of results-oriented services to clients including Board planning and development, fundraising assessment studies, campaign strategy studies, campaign direction, staff development and general consulting.
 Her areas of expertise cover campaign planning and management, working with Boards and campaign leadership committees, and major and planned giving consultation.